“KNOW WHO YOU ARE”

 “Maybe people will accept me for me, for that is what my heart longs.”

-That is the day when she realized boy was she wrong!
+That is the day when she realized, that she could not be more wrong!

 Those who opposed her remained steadfast, and willfully hard-hearted.